In 2019, the National Survey on Drug Use and Health reported that approximately 10.1 million people over 12 had misused opioids over the year.

 Emerge Recovery TX: Opioid Drug Rehabilitation for Women in Austin

-When it comes to treating opioid addiction in Austin, TX, our team at Emerge Recovery TX is here to help.
-The Emerge Recovery opioid addiction treatment program is designed to provide women with the tools they need during their recovery.
+When it comes to treating opioid addiction in Austin, TX, the team at Emerge Recovery TX is here to help.
+The Emerge Recovery TX trauma, substance use, and co-occurring conditions curriculum program is designed to provide women with the tools they need for a holistic recovery.
+A few core pieces of the programming at Emerge Recovery TX include:

 - Individual counseling